Witchybun/FlipwitchAPBlurbs/README.md

 So in this example one could make a blurb for the `Material` alias for every Lunacid item that was a material (I don't do this since its more fun to work with every particular item).

 There's a few examples already in this repository for the sort of style I'm looking for.
 Though ultimately I can decide whether or not to merge the request.

+If you want to test the things you've made before submitting, the design is that you can copy-paste the folder into the Flipwitch plugin folder (where the Custom Assets folder resides).
+If there's some sort of issue, can be resolved to make the system better.